UCF Smart & Safe Transportation Lab (SST Lab)

 Hierarchical Corridor Safety Analysis Using Multiple Approaches

-(graduated Spring 2018), Currently, Assistant Professor at King Saud University, KSA
+(Spring 2018).
+Currently, Assistant Professor at King Saud University, KSA.

 22. Ahmed Farid